 Maintenance can be done remotely, unlike maintaining and upgrading equipment like conveyor belts, which rely on a skilled engineer either to be on-site or called out.
 Beyond the warehouse, robots can help with intricate tasks that require extremely fine motor skills, such as product development and testing.

-Rich Walker is Managing Director at Shadow Robot Company, based at Leroy House in Islington and Spectrum House in Camden.
+Rich Walker is Managing Director at Shadow Robot Company, based at Spectrum House in Camden.
 The company sells dexterous robotic hands to other companies developing robots like Moley Robotics, which prototyped the first automated kitchen a few years ago and is expected to launch to consumers later this year.

 Walker believes that robots have the potential to be more reliable and agile, although there is still some way to go.
 However, with each attempt, a dexterous robotic hand becomes nimbler and adept at mastering tasks.
 These hands also have ultra-sensitive touch sensors built into the fingertips.

 “Most robots have grippers and are able to pick up a specific object, but they can’t yet perform as well as humans.
 We have cognitive skills that make it easy for us to reach out and handle an object, even if we haven’t seen it before,” says Walker.
 “By using better physical hardware and building in AI and machine learning, we at Shadow are hoping to give robots the same abilities.”

 Leaving complex and repetitive tasks in safe and capable robotic hands will allow companies to focus more of their efforts on the creative and moneymaking aspects of their business.
 At a TED talk in November, Sebastian Thrun, educator and entrepreneur at Google X, argued that once humans break the chains of dull, tedious work, we can unleash our full creativity.
 “I believe all of us are insanely creative,” he explained. “[AI] will empower us to turn creativity into action.”